sjcode236/tour/2019/baltimore2019 .md

       Very easy to hop the MARC train (you're in DC before you know it) and take a tour.

 There are several but we took the Tourmobile, which included Arlington National Cemetery.
 It was important to us to go to Arlington.

  I took the MARC train into DC yesterday from Camden Yards station and it was a piece of cake.
 Just as jck said a few blocks straight down from my hotel.
-Took Tourmobile- the stop is located just outside Union Station and there was a person selling tickets right there at the curb.
-It was a great way to spend the 6-7 hours that I had.
-I was even able to squeeze in Arlington Cemetery. dsgsdgsdfgsdfgh
+Took Tourmobile- the stop is located just outside Union Station and there was a person selling tickets
-     dsfgsdfgsdfgdfsg
-     dfsdsfgsdgfsdgsdf
-     dfsgdfsgdsfgdfsgsd